TessDevon/degreeProjectFED22D/README.md

 Other package - i18next, to handle text, possibility to add more languages ​​later

 ## Test plan
 I have made observations on users in the forums that exist today.
 There is the basis for the website.
-I have also done user tests on two possible user for the page.
-I have gone through the tests and added tasks to the backlog that were fixed during the end of this project.
+I have also done user tests on a possible user for the page.
+I have gone through the test and added tasks to the backlog that were fixed during the end of this project.

 Have tested the colors on the page so it has enough contrast. https://accessibleweb.com/color-contrast-checker/ I had to make a change.
 Made the text in gold darker.

 I have tested the page on the windows edge emulator and located some bugs in the responsiveness which now is fixed.

-If the opportunity exists, I will add tests for Javascript functions.

 ## Applicationflow
 ![Applicationflow](./frontend/src/assets/applicationflow.jpg)